Follow along for a full breakdown of whether you can buy SpaceX stock.

 While they still haven’t launched a person into space, the company already has a list of over one thousand people ready to fly for $250,000 per seat.

-Analysts anticipate that stocks will only continue to increase in value as they make progress.
+Analysts anticipate that Virgin Galactic stock will only continue to increase in value as the company makes progress.

 Maxar Technologies (NYSE: MAXR)